 Ocular Coherence Tomography

-After pre-testing, you you will then visit the doctor, who will evaluate your digital eye information with you.
-Please make sure you ask our doctors any questions you have about your eye health.
-We are here to help you!
+After pre-testing, you will be thoroughly examined by the doctor who will evaluate your eye health and advise you on how to best care for your vision including any necessary visual aids as spectacles or contact lens.
+Please ask our doctors any questions that you may have about your eye health.
+We care and are here to help you!

 Annual eye health examinations should include patients who are: